jonwick68658/NeuroLM1/README.md

 - Multi-line text input with Shift+Enter support for complex messages
 - Rich markdown formatting in AI responses with copy functionality
 - View memory context information with each response
+- Upload files using the paperclip button for AI analysis and discussion

 ### Memory System
 - Automatically stores all conversations in Neo4j